 If you will be doing any serious hiking these are pretty essential.
 Personally, I prefer low-cut shoes because they are lighter and more comfortable, but many people swear by the extra support of boots.
-I went through 3 pairs of Patagonia’s that I loved before they stopped making shoes and now I’m on my second pair of Oboz, from a company out of Bozeman, Montana.
+I went through 3 pairs of Patagonia’s that I loved before they stopped making shoes, the two pairs of Oboz, from a company out of Bozeman, Montana, and now like the Salomon Crosshike.
 They take longer than most to break in but are very solid and impressively waterproof.

 The downside of hiking shoes/boots is that they are physically incapable of looking like anything other than hiking shoes/boots.
 So, either you have to carry another pair of city shoes or resign yourself to the odd looks you’ll face when your stroll into the plush Sunset Lounge in your best khakis and your permanently mud-coloured North Face hiking boots.

 These will suffice for less intense hiking, and we’ve even seen them work for people on big hikes like the Camino de Santiago and Everest Base Camp.
 We’ve also seen feet straight out of the depths of hell on people who thought trail runners would be fine and were wrong.
 So just make sure you test them out under more difficult circumstances than the 5 km paved lake loop in the park near your house before committing to them as your mountain wear.

 On the bright side, you can wear these around town and in many other situations without looking so much like a hiker trying to adapt to city life.